TetraSsky/CleanCord/README.md

 CleanCord is a Vencord plugin that allows you to hide specific servers and folders from your Discord server list, for various use cases 🔎 !

 ## Features
 - Hide individual servers with a right-click
 - Hide entire folders with a right-click
 - Option to only hide servers when in Streamer Mode
 - Option to also hide servers when using Quick-Switcher (CTRL+K)
+- Option to Manage Discord behaviour for incoming mentions from hidden servers/folders (Both in real-time & on startup)
 - Manage hidden servers/folders through Vencord plugin settings

 ## Installation